 ANA uses a variety of aircraft on their intra-Asia routes, and this particular morning flight between Haneda and Beijing was operated by a Boeing 777 widebody.
 This is the same equipment that’s used on the airline’s long-haul routes, and so rather curiously also comes with the First Class suites that I had just enjoyed not too long ago.
+This flight was part of a one-way Aeroplan booking from North America to Hong Kong for 105,000 miles.

 I’m pretty sure these seats weren’t available for booking on this short regional flight, but nevertheless it was interesting to see as I walked through the First Class cabin on my way to my business class seat.